ceph/ceph/doc/rados/troubleshooting/troubleshooting-mon.rst

   If you have a quorum, however, the monitor should be able to find the remaining monitors pretty fast, as long as they can be reached.
-If your monitor is stuck probing and you've gone through with all the communication troubleshooting, then there is a fair chance that the monitor is trying to reach the other monitors on a wrong address. ``mon_status`` outputs the ``monmap`` known to the monitor: check if the other monitor's locations
+If your monitor is stuck probing and you have gone through with all the communication troubleshooting, then there is a fair chance that the monitor is trying to reach the other monitors on a wrong address. ``mon_status`` outputs the ``monmap`` known to the monitor: check if the other monitor's locations